lydell/elm-safe-virtual-dom/README.md

 TL;DR: You need to add one thing to the [elm-portal code](https://gist.github.com/wolfadex/45ae81f73c79a1c092cdba60aa218201).

-Chrome has shipped support for the new `Element.prototype.moveBefore` method, which allows moving an element on the page without “resetting” it (scroll position, animations, loaded state for iframes and video, etc.).
+Chrome and Firefox have shipped support for the new `Element.prototype.moveBefore` method, which allows moving an element on the page without “resetting” it (scroll position, animations, loaded state for iframes and video, etc.).
 My fork of the virtual-dom package uses this method if available.
 This means that `moveBefore` needs to be proxied by the elm-portal class.
 All you need to do is add this:

 ```js
 moveBefore(...args) {